gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 The calculation of genomic scaling curves for cis and trans sister chromatid contacts, and cis/trans ratio plots are presented in this figure for G2 and prometaphase samples.
 Individual replicates are merged for all plots.

-### (a)
+### (a-c)

-The calculation of cis-sister contact and trans-sister contact probability curves for wild type prometaphase cells can be found here: [notebook]()
+(a) The calculation of cis-sister contact and trans-sister contact probability curves for wild type prometaphase cells can be found here: [notebook]()

-### (b)

-The calculation of cis-sister contact and trans-sister contact probability curves for NIPBL depleted prometaphase cells can be found here: [notebook]()
+(b) The calculation of cis-sister contact and trans-sister contact probability curves for NIPBL depleted prometaphase cells can be found here: [notebook]()

-### (c)

-The calculation of cis-sister contact and trans-sister contact probability curves for SMC4 depleted prometaphase cells can be found here: [notebook]()
+(c) The calculation of cis-sister contact and trans-sister contact probability curves for SMC4 depleted prometaphase cells can be found here: [notebook]()

 ### (d)

 The calculation of cis-sister-contact / trans-sister-contact ratio plots for the conditions in a-c can be found here: [notebook]()

-### (e)
+### (e-g)

-The calculation of cis-sister contact and trans-sister contact probability curves for wild type G2 cells can be found here: [notebook]()
+(e) The calculation of cis-sister contact and trans-sister contact probability curves for wild type G2 cells can be found here: [notebook]()

-### (f)

-The calculation of cis-sister contact and trans-sister contact probability curves for NIPBL depleted G2 cells can be found here: [notebook]()
+(f) The calculation of cis-sister contact and trans-sister contact probability curves for NIPBL depleted G2 cells can be found here: [notebook]()

-### (g)

-The calculation of cis-sister contact and trans-sister contact probability curves for SMC4 depleted G2 cells can be found here: [notebook]()
+(g) The calculation of cis-sister contact and trans-sister contact probability curves for SMC4 depleted G2 cells can be found here: [notebook]()

 ### (h)

 The calculation of cis-sister-contact / trans-sister-contact ratio plots for the conditions in e-g can be found here: [notebook]()

-### (i)
+### (i-k)

-The calculation of cis-sister contact and trans-sister contact probability curves for WAPL depleted G2 cells can be found here: [notebook]()
+(i) The calculation of cis-sister contact and trans-sister contact probability curves for WAPL depleted G2 cells can be found here: [notebook]()

-### (j)

-The calculation of cis-sister contact and trans-sister contact probability curves for Sororin depleted G2 cells can be found here: [notebook](
+(j) The calculation of cis-sister contact and trans-sister contact probability curves for Sororin depleted G2 cells can be found here: [notebook](

-### (k)
-The calculation of cis-sister contact and trans-sister contact probability curves for WAPL + Sororin depleted G2 cells can be found here: [notebook]()
+(k) The calculation of cis-sister contact and trans-sister contact probability curves for WAPL + Sororin depleted G2 cells can be found here: [notebook]()

 ### (l)